 - University of Georgia

 Chemistry is a very central science.
 For this reason, chemistry is an excellent choice to include as a double major with another subject.
 Students majoring in biology, nursing or engineering often choose chemistry as another major.
 Education majors who would like to teach science find chemistry to be an excellent double major.
 Those interested in criminal justice may also take chemistry as a double major due to its importance in forensics.
 Business majors with an interest in science have taken chemistry as another major with the plan of working for a chemical company in the future.
-Students pursuing a pre-professional program, such as pre-pharmacy, pre-dentistry or pre-medical, would also benefit greatly from chemistry as a double major.
+Students headed for professional programs in pharmacy, dentistry or medicine, also see chemistry as an attractive option and foundation for these professions.

 Dr. Paul Cerpovicz